-In this post, we share a few digital marketing tactics healthcare practices should consider using to promote health-related products, as well as the rationale for why these healthcare marketing ideas are effective at driving interest and sales.
+In this post, we share a few digital marketing tactics healthcare practices should consider using to promote health-related products, as well as the rationale for why these healthcare marketing ideas to promote products are effective at driving interest and sales.

 Paid search advertising is a form of digital marketing in which you purchase ads for search engines like Google, Bing, and Yahoo.
 Google AdWords is the most popular paid search platform, most likely because Google enjoys close to 93 percent of search engine traffic, according to Statcounter.

-There are a number of reasons to consider paid search advertising to promote health-related products.
+There are a number of reasons to consider paid search advertising to promote products for your healthcare practice.
 First, your practice has an equal opportunity to rank for highly competitive keywords.
 This is unlike organic rankings, which take into account a number of website factors like page speed and mobile-friendliness.
 With paid search advertising, the highest bidder always wins the top spot.

 Another reason to consider this form of digital marketing is that paid search ads bypass the waiting period that often accompanies achieving a high organic ranking.
-This means you benefit from instant visibility.
+This means you benefit from instant visibility when you promote products for your healthcare practice.
 Better visibility means your product will receive more clicks, your healthcare website will see more traffic, and your product sales will likely increase.

-A third reason to consider paid search advertising is that it allows for uber precise audience targeting, which ultimately helps you reach your ideal patients.
+A third reason to consider paid search advertising for promoting your practice’s health products is that it allows for uber precise audience targeting, which ultimately helps you reach your ideal patients.
 In Google Adwords, for example, you can target demographics such as gender, age, and household income.
 You can also exclude demographics if you know certain audiences would not be interested in a particular product.